caanietie/calculator/README.md

-This is an implementation of a basic calculator, and is part of the odin project programming assignment.
-This calculator does not work according to the BODMAS principle, please use this program as is, and contributions and suggestions are welcome.
+This is an implementation of a basic calculator.
+This calculator does not work according to the BODMAS principle.
+Please use this program as is.
+Contributions and suggestions are welcome.